GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 find them.
 This FAQ answers many common questions about the Chrome Web Store.
 If you don't find your answer here, check the [general extension FAQs][extension-faq], how to [troubleshoot Chrome Web Store violations][troubleshoot-violations], or the [chromium-extension group][chromium-extensions].
-For additional technical questions and discussion, we recommend [Stack Overflow][stackoverflow-google-chrome].
+For additional technical questions and discussion, we recommend [Stack Overflow][stackoverflow-extensions].

 {% Aside %}